Iran sentences German human rights advocate to 10 years in prison over 'propaganda' | DW | 04.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Nahid Taghavi was arrested on October 2020 in Tehran and had been in custody since then.
+Nahid Taghavi was arrested on October 2020 in Tehran and had been in custody ever since.
 Taghavi is a human rights advocate in Iran.

 A German-Iranian woman was sentenced to prison on Wednesday, charged with participating in "the management of an illegal group and propaganda activities against the regime," according to HRANA news agency.